Carved stone balls: Ornamentation

 Spirals or plastic ornament which is similar to Grooved Ware is found on the Aberdeenshire examples, this being a type of late Neolithic pottery not known in the north-east but common in Orkney and Fife.
-The New Grange carvings in Ireland show strong similarities to those found on some balls.
+The Newgrange carvings in Ireland show strong similarities to those found on some balls.
 A continuous spiral is found on one and elements of chevrons, zig-zags and concentric triangles are also found, stimulating comparisons with petrosomatoglyph symbolism.
 Mostly the different knobs have different or sometimes no ornamentation.
 A 'golf-ball' variety of ornamentation is found on a few balls.
 The carving does not appear to have any practical purpose in general, however it has been suggested that one type, with very distinct knobs, was used for processing copper ores (see under 'Function').
 Some of the bold triangles and criss-cross incisions seem to be more Iron Age in character than Neolithic or Bronze Age.